williamrhayes/SalesTaxWebScraper/README.md

 consolidated US sales tax information for our business records.
 Therefore, I decided to try and learn how to use BeautifulSoup (a powerful Python tool that allows a user to parse HTML code for valuable information) to collect this data from websites!
+The result is

+Tax_Getter.ipynb!

 ------------------------------------------------------------------------
 Step 1: Finding the necessary data